RedisJSON/RedisJSON/docs/commands/json.arrlen.md

 ## Return

-JSON.ARRLEN returns by recursive descent an array of integer replies for each path, the array's length, or `nil`, if the matching JSON value is not an array.
+`JSON.ARRLEN` returns an [array](/docs/reference/protocol-spec/#resp-arrays) of integer replies, an integer for each matching value, each is the array's length, or `nil`, if the matching value is not an array.
 For more information about replies, see [Redis serialization protocol specification](/docs/reference/protocol-spec).

 ## Examples